changeworld/azure-docs.ja-jp/articles/vs-azure-tools-performance-profiling-cloud-services.md

 <properties
-   pageTitle="クラウド サービスのパフォーマンスのテスト | Microsoft Azure"
-   description="Visual Studio プロファイラーを使用した、クラウド サービスのパフォーマンスのテスト"
-   services="visual-studio-online"
-   documentationCenter="n/a"
-   authors="TomArcher"
+   pageTitle="Testing the performance of a cloud service | Microsoft Azure" description="Test the performance of a cloud service using the Visual Studio profiler" services="visual-studio-online" documentationCenter="n/a" authors="TomArcher"